 An approach based on preventive risk means that we look at all the different risks to water quality.
 We determine what risks can reasonably be avoided and what risks need to be minimised or managed to protect public health.
 This approach means that the inherent risks to water quality are as low as possible.
-A risk-based approach is often suggested as a way to address risks to water quality in a public drinking water source area (PDWSA; the area from which water is captured to supply drinking water).
-However, a risk-based approach is not the same as an approach based on preventive risk.
-A risk-based approach is inadequate for addressing risks to public health, and is not recommended by the ADWG.

 A multiple-barrier approach means that we use different barriers against contamination at different stages of a drinking water supply system.

-The first and most important barrier is protecting PDWSA.
+The first and most important barrier is protecting the public drinking water source area (PDWSA) (the area from which water is captured to supply drinking water).
 If we get this barrier right, it has a flow-on effect that can result in a lower cost, safer drinking water supply.
 Other barriers against contamination include: